Dealing with Solicitors

 Solicitation Permit for Greenpeace, valid through Dec.
 31, 2009.
 This is an example.
 We now post current charitable solicitation permits on our page Current Charitable Solicitation Permits.

-What is a Census-Taker?
-From the official web site of the United States Census 2010.
+Census Takers in Your Neighborhood From the official web site of the United States Census 2020.